AsheshPangma/OpenLANE-Physical-Design/README.md

 ![](Day4/run_cts.png)

 A file *picorv32a.synthesis_cts.v* is created in the results/synthesis directory.
 This file includes original netlist with clock buffers.
 Now, we perform timing analysis.
 First, open OpenROAD as OpenSTA is integrated into it.
 This has a benefit that we can access various environmental variables.
-Then, first

 ![](Day4/openroad_1.png)

-Read *LEF* and *DEF* files as shown in the figure below.
+Then first, read *LEF* and *DEF* files as shown in the figure below.
 ![](Day4/openroad_2.png)

 Then, create and read *DB* .
 After this, read verilog file .i.e. picorv32a.synthesis_cts.v.
 Then, read liberty both min and max library.
 These steps are shown in the following figure.